-Alas, it was well advertised when I was job searching that free WiFi wasn’t available inside Yellowstone.
-I’d heard that Verizon had a strong 4G signal at Old Faithful (it’s true, other carriers are marginal at best), and I was already going through them for my smartphone plan.
-So I figured when I got out here I’d up the data on my plan and use my phone as a hotspot to get online with my computer.
+Alas, it was well advertised that free WiFi wasn’t available inside Yellowstone where I was going to be work-camping the summer of 2015.
+I’d heard that Verizon had a strong 4G signal at Old Faithful (it’s true, other carriers were marginal at best there), and I was already going through them for my smartphone plan.
+So I figured when I got out there I’d up the data on my plan and use my phone as a hotspot to get online with my computer.
 I couldn’t escape it any longer, I’d need to pay for my internet.

-Note 1: I’m not a technology guru, so if you’re looking for comprehensive information on mobile internet options, might I suggest this handy page Technomadia has set up specifically for RVers.
+Note 1: I’m not a technology guru, I try to get by with as little data as possible and keep things simple.
+If you’re looking for comprehensive information on mobile internet options and cellular providers, then you’ll want to check out this handy page specifically for RVers.

-Note 2: I don’t stream video, play videogames, or download anything, which is how I can make 3 GB of data a month work for me.
-It certainly won’t work for everyone, but if you’re just web surfing, using Facebook, writing e-mails, and updating a blog, apparently 3 GB will do.
+Note 2: I don’t stream video, play videogames, or download big files, which is how I can make 5 GB of data a month work for me.
+It certainly won’t work for everyone, but if you’re just web surfing, using Facebook, writing e-mails, and updating a blog, apparently 5 GB will do.